-F.7 You must not speak or comment in public on our behalf without specific authority to do so.

-F.8 You must co-operate with any investigations or inquiries instructed in connection with this Code.

-F.9 You recognise that the Governing Body as a whole is accountable to its tenants and service users, and you reflect this in your actions as an individual.
+- effectively. - You must not speak or comment in public on our behalf without specific authority to do so. - You must co-operate with any investigations or inquiries instructed in connection with this Code. - You recognise that the Board as a whole is accountable to its tenants and service users, and you reflect this in your actions as an individual.

-G. Leadership: You must uphold our principles and commitment to delivering good outcomes for tenants and other service users, and lead the organisation by example.
+4.7 Leadership: You must uphold our principles and commitment to delivering good outcomes for tenants and other service users and lead the organisation by example.

-G.1 You must ensure that our strategic aims, objectives and activities deliver good outcomes for tenants and service users.
-You must ensure that you make an effective contribution to our strategic leadership.

-G.2 You must ensure that our aims and objectives reflect and are informed by the views of tenants and service users.

-G.3 You must always be a positive ambassador for the organisation.

-G.4 You must participate in and contribute to the annual review of the Governing Body's effectiveness and help to identify and attain the range of skills that we need to meet our strategic objectives.

-G.5 You must not criticise the organisation or our actions in public.

-G.6 You must not criticise staff in public; any staffing related matters should be discussed privately with the Chair and/or Senior Officer.

-G.7 You must not use social media to criticise or make inappropriate comments about the organisation, its actions or any member of the Governing Body, staff or other partners.

-G.8 You must not act in a way that could jeopardise our reputation or bring us into disrepute.7
+- You must ensure that our strategic aims, objectives and activities deliver good outcomes for tenants and service users.
+You must ensure that you make an effective contribution to our strategic leadership. - You must ensure that our aims and objectives reflect and are informed by the views of tenants and service users. - You must always be a positive ambassador for the organisation. - You must participate in and contribute to the annual review of the Board's effectiveness and help to identify and attain the range of skills that we need to meet our strategic objectives. - You must not criticise the organisation or our actions in public. - You must not criticise staff in public; any staffing related matters should be discussed privately with the Chair and/or Senior Officer. - You must not use social media to criticise or make inappropriate comments about the organisation, its actions or any member of the Board, staff or other partners. - You must not act in a way that could jeopardise our reputation or bring us into disrepute.7

+5. Declaring and Managing Personal Interests

+Where you have a personal, business or financial interest in any matter that is relevant to our activities or is being considered (or is likely to be considered), or you know that someone to whom you are closely connected has such an interest, you must declare it promptly and record it in our Register of Interests.

+You must keep your entry in the Register of Interests complete, accurate and up to date.
+More details and examples are included at Appendix 1.

+6. Breach of this Code

+Each member of the Board has a personal and individual responsibility to promote and uphold the requirements of this Code.
+If any member of the Board believes that they may have breached the Code or has witnessed or has become aware of a potential breach by another member, they should immediately bring the matter to the attention of the Chair.